 Leaving the top we ride back down to the Umbrail turnoff and cross into Switzerland for a 13km descent to Santa Maria Val M?stair.
 We then ride around to Prato Allo Stelvio, regroup and then It is now time to tackle the 48 hairpins to the top.

 Arriving at the top of the Stelvio, souvenirs, refreshments await you before downhill ride to Bormio.

-After a hearty breakfast transfers will be provided to the local train station or to Malpensa (Milan) Airport).
+After a hearty breakfast transfers will be provided to the local train station or to Malpensa (Milan) Airport for a PM Flight.